JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 {{< tweet user="DataChaz" id="1989056499017216133" >}}

 ### GPX is great

-And if you are afraid to get lost in the forest, you can share your location from your phone to your selfhosted server.
+And if you are afraid to get lost in the forest [during your adventures](https://jalcocert.github.io/JAlcocerT/tech-for-a-trip/), you can share your location from your phone to your selfhosted server.

 * https://github.com/dedicatedcode/reitti
   * https://www.dedicatedcode.com/projects/reitti/integrations/mobile-apps/